 Description: Building permit #71521 allowed for this garage to be built.
-It has living quarters above.
+The garage is a 1 1⁄2 story structure with a hip roof.
+Several gable windows allow light into the second floor which was used as living quarters.
 George H. Parker owned several cars at this relatively early date.
-During the 1920 census, the gardener appeared to live
+During the 1920 census, the gardener appeared to live here.